Good Neighbors Program

 - Ayuda a las personas a adquirir habilidades importantes

-Park City Community Education: Good Neighbors Program Works To Meet Needs of Greater Park City
+Park City Community Education: Good Neighbors Program Works To Meet the Needs of Greater Park City

 With the outcome of increased English Language acquisition in mind, PCSD’s Community Education Department founded the Good Neighbors Program.
 This program simply matched our community’s English-speaking volunteers with neighbors who wanted to learn English.
 Adults extended care, compassion, and commitment of time to support our non-native English speakers.
 Volunteers and learners were then given flexibility in determining where and when to meet as partners in this educational journey.
 PCSD’s Community Education Department worked to find as many good neighbor volunteers as were needed to meet the needs of the community.
 Because ours is a caring community, volunteers emerged enthusiastically to support our families through real world practice and experience in working with the English language.

 English is a notoriously difficult language, especially for adults who have spoken a different language their entire lives.
 Considering the challenges to both learner and volunteer, the Community Education department worked diligently to ensure the program was as effective and as supportive as possible for the adult learners.
 Throughout its development, the program had over thirty successful pairings of volunteers and students.